catalyst/moodle-tool_mfa/README.md

 ### General settings

-* Grace period
+* Grace period - This is important as some configurations of factors won't allow you to login.
+So you can optionally set a grace period where people can login and setup their other authentication factors

 ### Factors

 The main concept to understand is the concept of factors.
-You must have some combination of factors which each contribute to a users cumulative score in order to login.
+Each user must satisfy some combination of factors which sum to 100 points in order to login.
 By configuring multiple factors and weighting them you can easily have quite complex and flexible rules.

 #### IP Range